Thanks to the generosity of our supporters, we have a lot to celebrate!

 Due to the ongoing impact of the pandemic on our blind veterans, there is a greater need than ever to support our veterans and maintain their emotional and physical wellbeing.
 Both within the centre and with the support of community teams.

 With the growing amount of research demonstrating the positive impact of outdoor activities and interaction on mental health, we are also looking to develop an outdoor wellbeing space that can be used year round.
-This includes a sensory garden, in addition to essential facility upgrades to ensure our veterans receive the highest standard of care, rehabilitation and support.
+In addition, we plan to introduce a sensory garden while completing essential facility upgrades to ensure our veterans receive the highest standard of care, rehabilitation and support.

-- £110 could cover the cost of one night for respite.
+- £1,100 could cover the average cost of a residential training week.

-- £175 could cover the cost of one night on our Poppy Care Wing.
+- £2,033 could cover the cost of one week's respite care in our Poppy Wing.

 There are so many ways you can get involved to help us continue providing this vital care.

-Make a pledge.
+Gifts in kind.
 Give materials, equipment or skills to help one of our projects come to life.
-You can also volunteer your team's time to help raise vital funds.
+Volunteer your team's time to help raise vital funds.